 The last two items I don’t take hiking with me!
 When I switch to travelling mode I take the big tripod out and replace it with my laptop and external hard drive.
 I have a few external hard drives so not all come travelling with me, but I do like the Transcend ones because they’re really tough and really fast.
 Thats’ pretty much all I want in an external hard drive.

-I spent a few weeks exploring different parts of Wales equipped with all the goodies mentioned above.
+I spent a few weeks exploring different parts of Wales equipped with all the essential items for a photography hike mentioned above.
 I really enjoy the creative element of making little videos as much as I love playing with gadgets like the drone.
 Have a look at the video and let me know what you think! 🙂

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!